 - not passing on instructions and warnings

-This means you will have to comply with 'producer' obligations.
+This means you'll have to comply with producer obligations.

 Product safety for producers

 The documentation you use to support tax requirements may be enough.

 If you find that a product you have supplied is unsafe, you must immediately tell your supplier.